Equality, diversity and inclusion

 It is about engaging with local communities, helping to improve their health, and addressing the inequalities that people – particularly those from ethnically diverse backgrounds – can experience.

-You can read more about the IPP principles and themes on the NHS England website and GPhC's contribution to the Inclusive Pharmacy Practice bulletin.
-[PDF 225 KB]
+You can read more about the IPP principles and themes on the NHS England website

 New joint national plan to make pharmacy practice more inclusive (2021)